When you do a guitar slide, you do nothing else, except slide to your destination note on the given string.

 - To give the riff more texture, as sliding up or down to a note can make it more harmonius.
 This of course depends on the riff.
 You can also slide holding more than 1 string down at the same time.

 - To place your other fingers into the best possible position for the following notes of the riff, ready for the next part of the solo.

 - To link up different scales on the fretboard.

 Big Slide Just for the Effect

 Many people ask where you slide from, and where you slide to?
-You’ll usually want to start the slide in a note of the given key, if you want to slide into the solo.
-If you want to end the solo with a big slide, than it really doesn’t matter, usually the bigger the slide, the “grander” the emotional effect.
+You’ll usually want to start the slide in a note of the given key if you want to slide into the solo.
+If you want to end the solo with a big slide, then it really doesn’t matter, usually the bigger the slide, the “grander” the emotional effect.

 Guitarists use big slides to end their solos very often, usually followed by a few moments of no playing to let the string ring out, further increasing its grandness.